Artists can use colors for many reasons other than to simply duplicate reality including setting moods and highlighting importance.

-Primary colors are, for most art media, red, yellow and blue (the exception is the additive color system, which is used in computer screens, theater lighting and the like, and has red, yellow and green as its primary colors).
+Primary colors are, for most art media, red, yellow and blue (the exception is the additive color system, which is used in computer screens, theater lighting and the like, and has red, green, and blue as its primary colors).
 All the rest of the colors can be made from these.

 Secondary colors are made by mixing two primary colors: Red and yellow make orange, and so on.